jiwei0921/MoLF/README.md

 ### Datasets
 + Dataset: DUTLF
-1. This dataset consists of DUTLF-FS(focal stack), DUTLF-MV(multiple view images), DUTLF-Depth(depth image)
+1. This dataset consists of DUTLF-MV, DUTLF-FS, DUTLF-Depth.
 2. The dataset will be expanded to 3000 about real scenes.
 3. We are working on it and will make it publicly available soon.
 + Dataset: DUTLF-FS
 1. DUTLF-FS is part of DUTLF dataset captured by Lytro camera, yet our dataset mainly rely on **focal stack** in light field for accurate salient object detection.
 2. A large scale light field saliency dataset(DUTLF-FS) with 1465 paired images contains focal stack and RGB images.
 In addition, the dataset download link is [here](https://pan.baidu.com/s/1hq135pTjbwuda0VMocOsxw) and the fetch code is  vecy.